 When the Puritans began to arrive in the 1620s and 1630s, local Algonquian peoples had viewed them as potential allies in the conflicts already simmering between rival Native groups.
 In 1621, the Wampanoag, led by Massasoit, concluded a peace treaty with the Pilgrims at Plymouth.
 In the 1630s, the Puritans in Massachusetts and Plymouth allied themselves with the Narragansett and Mohegan people against the Pequot, who had recently expanded their claims into southern New England.
 In May 1637, the Puritans attacked a large group of several hundred Pequot along the Mystic River in Connecticut.
 To the horror of their Native allies, the Puritans massacred all but a handful of the men, women, and children they found.

 By the mid-seventeenth century, the Puritans had pushed their way further into the interior of New England, establishing outposts along the Connecticut River Valley.
 There seemed no end to their expansion.
 Wampanoag leader Metacom or Metacomet, also known as King Philip among the English, was determined to stop the encroachment.
 The Wampanoag, along with the Nipmuck, Pocumtuck, and Narragansett, took up the hatchet to drive the English from the land.
-In the ensuing conflict, called King Philip’s War, native forces succeeded in destroying half of the frontier Puritan towns; however, in the end, the English (aided by Mohegans and Christian Indians) prevailed and sold many captives into slavery in the West Indies.
+In the ensuing conflict, called King Philip’s War, native forces succeeded in destroying half of the frontier Puritan towns; however, in the end, the English (aided by Mohegans and Christian Native Americans) prevailed and sold many captives into slavery in the West Indies.
 (The severed head of King Philip was publicly displayed in Plymouth.)
 The war also forever changed the English perception of Native peoples; from then on, Puritan writers took great pains to vilify the Native people as bloodthirsty savages.
-A new type of racial hatred became a defining feature of Indian-English relationships in the Northeast.
+A new type of racial hatred became a defining feature of Native-English relationships in the Northeast.

 Mary Rowlandson’s Captivity Narrative